devitrylouis/devitrylouis.github.io/_posts/2019-01-15-dm-multiple-criteria.md

 \end{cases}
 $$

-Much like the wieghted sum, possibilities of compensation among criteria do exist.
+Much like the weighted sum, possibilities of compensation among criteria do exist.

 <i>Note:</i> $r$ is not the actual ranking (the better is ranked first) but the other way around.